Managing Projects

 - ⚪ Stopped - DevContainer stopped

 DAMP checks if your DevContainer is running in real-time.
-Green = accessible via browser!
+Green = accessible via browser.

-Site Details
+Project Details

-Site Actions
+Project Actions

 Open in VS Code

-One-click launch directly into VS Code:
+Launch directly into VS Code:

 - Click "Open in VS Code" button